In Search of Stillness | Solo Exhibition, Jackson, WY

 “I paint in search of stillness, reaching for an inner calm that overcomes the upheaval of life.
 My hope is to connect with the peace and the beauty that surround us, and to convey that connection to anyone else who might also be searching.” -David Grossmann

 Altamira Fine Art is pleased to present the first major solo exhibition for David Grossmann at our Jackson gallery July 17-29, 2017.
-Following several successful group shows, "In Search of Stillness" will feature over 15 new oil paintings that highlight the artists signature style and favorite subject matter - as well as explore new palettes and techniques.
-A glimpse into the artists process will be available at the show's opening, where studies and in- progress images will be shown along with the finished works.
+Following several successful group shows, "In Search of Stillness" will feature over 25 new oil paintings that highlight the artists signature style and favorite subject matter - as well as explore new palettes and techniques.
+A glimpse into the artists process will be available at the show's opening, where studies and in- progress images will be shown along with the larger works.

 David's ethereal interpretations of Mt.
 Moran and the Tetons will be a highlight in the new exhibition.
 His thoughtful use of color and simplified shapes breath new life into quintessential Wyoming scenery.
 The artist often paints on location, with studies used as references for bigger pieces, finished in the studio.
 In Search of Stillness will include larger works than previously shown, with canvases measuring up to 60 x 40 inches.
 David's popular deer and aspen paintings provide the perfect visual for the show's title and theme, In Search of Stillness.
-A quiet grace is evident in all of David's works, and the beauty that he conveys has a meditative quality that draws the viewer in again and again.
+A quiet grace is evident throughout David's luminous works, and the beauty that he conveys has a meditative quality that draws the viewer in again and again.

 Pre-sales available.
 Call (307) 739-4700 or email firstname.lastname@example.org